fisodd/www-fisodd-com/content/post/right-place.rst

-Management may not immediately appreciate the push-back, but executive decisions will only be as good as the information available at the time, and if key people are afraid to speak up then these decisions will be made in an information vacuum.
+Management may not immediately appreciate the push-back, but executive decisions will only be as good as the information available at the time, and if key people are afraid to speak up then the important decisions will be made in an information vacuum.

-To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals what others may not want but that all do need to see.
+To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals something that we all do need to see.

 .. |--| unicode::  U+2013  .. en dash